wildlink/android-clipboard-example/README.md

 }
 ```

-Replace the APP ID and APP SECRET strings with your actual values (contact [[support@wildlink.me]](mailto:support@wildlink.me) if you need credentials created or if you forgot them).
+Replace the APP ID and APP SECRET strings with your actual values (contact [support@wildlink.me](mailto:support@wildlink.me) if you need credentials created or if you forgot them).

 Next, you'll add this CustomApplication to your AndroidManifest.xml.
 Inside the "application" tag, add the following property: